 The American Optometric Association emphasizes importance of comprehensive eye exams during National Glaucoma Awareness Month

-Awareness and understanding surrounding glaucoma is relatively low.
-According to data from the AOA's latest American Eye-Q® consumer survey, less than 20 percent of all Americans know that glaucoma primarily causes deterioration to peripheral vision.
+Although glaucoma is the second leading cause of blindness in the U.S., awareness and understanding surrounding the disease is relatively low.
+According to data from the AOA’s latest American Eye-Q® consumer survey, less than a quarter (22 percent) of all Americans know that glaucoma primarily causes deterioration to peripheral vision.

 Americans also are not aware of the factors that put them most at risk for developing glaucoma.
-Only 16 percent of those surveyed indicated knowing that race or ethnicity may increase their risk.
+Only 17 percent of those surveyed indicated knowing that race or ethnicity may increase their risk.
 According to the Glaucoma Research Foundation, African Americans ages 45 to 65 are 14 to 17 times more likely to go blind from glaucoma than Caucasians.
 Other risk factors include people who have a family history of glaucoma, are over age 60, or have had severe eye trauma.
+Some studies suggest high amounts of nearsightedness, cardiovascular disease, and diabetes may also be risk factors for the development of glaucoma.

 To find a doctor of optometry in your area, or for additional information on glaucoma and other issues concerning eye health, please visit www.aoa.org.